Learning unitaries with quantum statistical queries: Quantum statistical query learning

-\end{definition}
+} \end{definition}

-We emphasize that all the algorithms proposed in this work are \emph{proper} learners, in the sense that they output a unitary $V\in\mathcal{C}$.
-Moreover, they are classical randomized algorithms, as they use no other quantum resource apart from the query access to $\mathsf{QStat}_U$.
+We emphasize that all the algorithms proposed in this work are classical randomized algorithms equipped with a quantum oracle, e.g. they use no other quantum resource apart from the query access to $\mathsf{QStat}_U$.
 The QSQ model is considerably more restrictive than the \emph{oracle access} model, where a learner has the freedom to implement the unitary $U$ and its inverse $U^\dag$ on an arbitrary input state.
 Then, every algorithm implementable with QSQs can be also implemented with oracle access, but the converse it is not true in general.
 In particular, we demonstrate in Theorem~\ref{thm:hardness} that there is a class of unitaries that is efficiently learnable with direct access to the Choi state, but requires exponentially many quantum statistical queries.